KJTL: Newscasts

 As of September 2016, KFDX-TV produces five hours of locally produced newscasts each week for KJTL (with one hour on weekdays); KJTL does not carry any local news programming on Saturday and Sunday evenings, opting to air syndicated programming following the Fox prime time lineup on those nights.
 As the duopoly partner of KFDX-TV, the station may also simulcast long-form severe weather coverage in the event that a tornado warning is issued for any county in its viewing area of southwestern Oklahoma and western north Texas.

 Following its sale to Mission Broadcasting and the formation of the SSA between the two stations, in the summer of 1999, KJTL entered into a news share agreement with NBC affiliate KFDX-TV to produce a local newscast for channel 18.
-On September 20, 1999, KFDX began producing a half-hour newscast at 9:00 p.m. for KJTL, titled Fox 18 News at 9:00, which became the first local prime time newscast to debut in the market.
+On September 20, 1999, KFDX began producing a half-hour newscast at 9 p.m. for KJTL, titled Fox 18 News at 9:00, which became the first local prime time newscast to debut in the market.
 The program originated from a secondary news set at the KFDX/KJTL/KJBO studios on Seymour Highway in Wichita Falls.
-The broadcast was eventually cancelled due to poor ratings, with the last edition airing on December 31, 2001.
+The broadcast was eventually canceled due to poor ratings, with the last edition airing on December 31, 2001.